dalong0514/readnotes/20190201读书笔记/2019562The-Innovation-AlgorithmR00.md

 Its first edition of 100,000 copies sold-out immediately.
 This was very surprising considering that it was a technical book.
 The book is saturated with thoughts, ideas and convincing examples about his theory of inventiveness.
 Besides, it was created by the hands of a brilliant writer, and possessed charm and an unusual attractive force.
 Even the titles of its sections and chapters could be put together like elements of a jigsaw puzzle, creating a picture of the theory of innovation.
 Titles like:

-Inventing Methods of Inventing Through Knowledge, not Numbers Step-by-Step An Alloy Made of Logic, Intuition, and Skills How the Algorithm Works Breaking an Old Structure Over the Barriers
+Inventing Methods of Inventing Through Knowledge, not Numbers Step-by-Step An Alloy Made of Logic, Intuition, and Skills How the Algorithm Works Breaking an Old Structure Over the Barriers.

 Today, TRIZ is accepted all over the world.
 New tools to improve technology have become part of TRIZ's system, along with collected examples of practical utilization of these tools.
 New TRIZ software has been created and successfully used, and yet the main ideas in Altshuller's The Innovation Algorithm have not lost their significance.
 Those ideas are: The process of creativity can be learned; the process of creativity can be detected and become accessible to those who want to solve creative problems; there exists an「algorithm」for invention.